Carrying Your Love with Me (song)

-"Carrying Your Love with Me" is a song written by Steve Bogard and Jeff Stevens, and performed by American country music artist George Strait.
+"Carrying Your Love with Me" is a song written by Steve Bogard and Jeff Stevens, and recorded by American country music artist George Strait.
 It was released in May 1997 as the second single and title track from his album of the same name.
-The song reached the top of the Billboard Hot Country Singles & Tracks chart.
+The song reached the top of the Billboard Hot Country Singles & Tracks chart and became one of the biggest summer megahits for country music radio in 1997.
 The track was also voted by website Country Universe as number 200 of the top 400 greatest songs of the 1990s.
 "Carrying Your Love with Me" was nominated for Best Male Country Vocal Performance at the 1998 Grammy Awards.

 Content

 The song is about a man who has to leave home for periods of time, though he carries the love of his significant other with him wherever he is.
 Memorable lyrics include the opening line, "Baby all I got is this beat up leather bag, and everything I own don't fill up half."
 Another notable line is in the chorus which includes the title of the song, "I'm carrying your love with me, West Virginia down to Tennessee."